 Electric Stim Pad Placements

-However, writing more about electric stimulation is on the back burner for me as I build out the rest of SpineFitYoga.
-This is because several reasons:
+Furthermore, writing more about electric stimulation is on the back burner as I build out the rest of SpineFITyoga for other reasons, including:

-• Obtaining quality, fairly priced, electric stimulation machines, and electrodes/straps that work with them is currently a fiasco in the USA.
+- Obtaining quality, fairly priced electric stimulation machines and electrodes/straps that work with them is currently a fiasco in the USA.
 A fiasco that I don’t presently have time to deal with.
+It’s not necessarily expensive, but it’s a fiasco even if you have cash to burn.

-• Electric Stimulation, while effective, and for some is crucially important, for most isn’t nearly as important for fitness, nor for decreasing neck and back pain as learning SpineFitYoga’s M5 and getting good at M5.
+- Electric stimulation, while effective and, for some, crucially important, for most isn’t nearly as important for fitness, nor for decreasing neck and back pain, as learning what causes neck and back pain or SpineFITyoga’s P5 and F5 programs.

-• If you just do electric stimulation on your neck and back, you’re just going “feel better” in the short term, and maybe even have stronger core muscles.
-However, you will probably continue to degenerate your spine, leaving you with the same amount of pain in the long term.
+- If you only do electric stimulation on your neck or back, you’re only going to “feel better” in the short term and maybe even have stronger core muscles.
+However, you will probably continue to degenerate your spine at the same rate as before, leaving you with the same amount of pain in the long run.

-• Electric Stimulation with equipment good enough to help, is considerably more expensive than doing SpineFitYoga, with an ideal set up costing a few hundred dollars (if you pay thousands you’re really getting ripped off), while SpineFitYoga is only $20.
+- Electric stimulation with equipment good enough to help is considerably pricier than doing SpineFITyoga, with an ideal setup costing a few hundred dollars.
+If you pay thousands, you’re really getting ripped off.

-• Some of what I teach regarding electric stimulation is controversial.
-While, I’m confident that I’m right and everyone else is wrong, if enough people use my methods, I help a million and hurt one, even if merely by chance, someone’s likely to make a big deal out of the one.
-So know this, I’m describing EMS as I do it, or did it, I’m not telling anyone else they should do the same.
-Copy at your own risk.
-I don’t have a pacemaker, and I would not do EMS or TENS if I did without clearing it with my cardiologists first as medical literature reported dangerous and painful interference.
+- Some of what I teach regarding electric stimulation is controversial.
+While I’m confident that I’m right and everyone else is wrong, if enough people use my methods, I help a million and hurt one, and even if coincidentally, someone’s likely to make a big deal out of the one.
+So know this: I describe EMS as I do it, or did it.
+I’m not telling anyone else they should do the same.
+So copy at your own risk.
+I don’t have a pacemaker, and I would not do EMS or TENS if I did without clearing it with my cardiologist first.
+Medical literature has reported dangerous and painful interference.

 All that said, I’m a unique voice in the field of electric stimulation.
-I’ve been blogging on the subject for years, and I did a year long self-experiment where electric stimulation was my only form of exercise.
-As far as I know, I’m the only person to have ever done that (my notes here).
-In doing so I was able to directly apply what I was learning on myself, to see and feel what worked, what didn’t, as well as advantages and disadvantages in comparison to conventional exercise.
-At the same I was able to apply what I was learning to most of my patients in conjunction with their exercise programs in my physical therapy office.
-In doing so I was able to give electric stimulation a shot for anything I thought it might help with, which was a lot of varying diagnosis.
+I’ve been blogging on the subject for years, and I did a yearlong self-experiment where electric stimulation was my only form of exercise.
+As far as I know, I’m the only person to have ever done that.
+In doing so, I was able to directly apply what I was learning in the research to myself to see and feel what worked and what didn’t, as well as advantages and disadvantages in comparison to conventional exercise.
+At the same time, I was able to apply what I was learning to most of my patients with their exercise programs in my physical therapy office.
+In doing so, I was able to give electric stimulation a shot for anything I thought it might help with, which was a lot of varying diagnoses.

 Anyway, below are my favorite EMS electrode placements.
-I’m adding a “Chad’s Rating,” my subjective 0-10 scale, with zero being worthless (for which I don’t think I’ll bother to list) and 10 being the best thing ever.
-If I rate something higher than an 8/10 I’ll say that’s better than conventional exercise (for that isolated muscle group or body part only).
+I’m adding a “Chad’s Rating,“ my subjective 0-10 scale, with zero being worthless and 10 being the best thing ever.
+If I rate something higher than an 8/10, I’ll say that’s better than conventional exercise for that isolated muscle group or body part only.

 Core-1 (EMS for low back pain, abdominal/core strength)